 Any change of insulin should be made cautiously and only under medical supervision.
 Changes in insulin strength, manufacturer, type (e.g.,, Regular, NPH, analog), species, or method of manufacturer may result in the need for a change in dosage.

-Allergy– Local Reactions – As with any insulin therapy, patient may experience erythema, swelling, and pruritus at the injection site.
+Allergy — Local Allergy — As with any insulin therapy, patients may experience redness, swelling, or itching at the site of injection.
 These minor reactions usually resolve in a few days to a few weeks.
 In some instances, these reactions may be related to factors other than insulin, such as irritants in the skin cleansing agent or poor injection technique.

-Antibody production– In clinical trials, antibodies that cross-react with human insulin and insulin lispro were observed in both human insulin mixtures and human lispro mixtures treatment groups.
+Antibody Production — In clinical trials, antibodies that cross-react with human insulin and insulin lispro were observed in both human insulin mixtures and insulin lispro mixtures treatment groups.

 |8.
 ADVERSE REACTIONS|